4GeeksAcademy/react-tutorial-exercises/exercises/03.2-a-real-component/README.md

 </div>
 ```

+:point_up: This HTML code its based on the [Bootstrap Card](https://getbootstrap.com/docs/4.0/components/card/).

 # :speech_balloon: Instructions

-Please create a function called BootstrapCard that returns the card code and use the ReactDOM.render function `<BootstrapCard />` to add it into the website inside `#myDiv`.
+Please create a function called BootstrapCard that returns the card code and use the ReactDOM.render function `<BootstrapCard />` to add it into the website inside `#myDiv` using the ReactDOM.render function.

 Note: if you don't know or remember how to use `ReactDOM.render` you can review the past exercises.